frankiesanjana/bake-it-better/docs/Testing.md

 ## Automated Django Testing

 The first step in the automated testing process was to check everything worked via a “test test” by creating a TestCase class in the sheet `bakes/tests.py`.
 This initially produced an error with the message “permission denied to create database”.
 This was because I had not realised that when running tests it is necessary to use the local sqlite db and not the postgres one.
-Conditional formatting has now been applied to the databases so that when Debug is set to True the local database is selected and tests can be performed, but otherwise the postgres database is used so that the site works correctly.
+Conditional formatting has now been applied to the databases so that if Debug is set to True the local database is selected and tests can be performed, but otherwise the postgres database is used so that the site works correctly.

 Once I had adjusted this so that the local database was used and the postgres one temporarily disabled, the test ran as intended, giving a fail since I had used `assertEqual(1, 0)`.
 I then ran a second test designed to pass, to ensure that a passing test would be evaluated correctly as passing, and obtained the result I was looking for.
 Since these tests were then deleted, they are also shown here: